 - The ability to select one or more records to complete an action

 - The ability to sort, filter, and search the data

-- The ability to analyze the data with in-line charts
+- The ability to analyze the data with charts

 Often when you are looking at a grid view in the web client, you have the option to Set As Default so when you return to that area, that view appears first.
 Within the Outlook client, similar functionality is provided with the ability to pin views.

 There are two categories for views; System Views and Personal Views.
 System views are available for all users to use while a personal view is something that a user can create to filter and display the records to their own preferences.
 Users can choose to share their personal views with other users or teams.

 New to Dynamics 365 is also the idea of Editable Grids which allow users to update fields directly in the view instead of having to open a record to make edits or updates.
 By default, grids are in a Read-Only style, however, it is possible for a system administrator to change an entity’s views to being an editable grid style and decide if that is the default style of grid for that entity.
 Users also have the ability to use the Show As button in the command bar to toggle between editable or read-only grid styles.